CodersRus/CryptoBot3000/README.md

 # CryptoBot3000
-this is a bot to trade?
+this is a bot to trade Crypto?